 Another thing to know is that you need to get ‘safety checked’ before you can go to most of the crags around the island.
 The safety checks can be completed at Cat Ba Climbing or Asia Outdoors.
-Depending on what crag you go to determines which place you need to get safety checked at.
+Depending on what crag you choose to go to determines which place you need to get safety checkeda.

-For instance, if you want to go to Butterfly Valley, you will need to get safety checked at Asia Outdoors, while on the other hand if you want to go to Hidden Valley, you need to go to Cat Ba Climbing.
+For instance, if you want to go to Butterfly Valley, you will need to get safety checked at Asia Outdoors, on the other hand, if you want to go to Hidden Valley, you need to go to Cat Ba Climbing.
 To my surprise they actually checked when I arrived at the crag.
-The “rules” get changed pretty frequently, I would make sure to ask when I arrive.
+The “rules” get changed pretty frequently, so I would make sure to ask when you arrive.

 Butterfly Valley Rock Climbing – Cat Ba Island Vietnam